lanthaler/HydraBundle/README.md

 );
 ```

-and import the routes into your `routing.yml` file:
+and import the routes in your `routing.yml` file:

 ```yaml
 hydra: